Isaaclabe/E-voting-using-Shamir-Secret-Sharing/README.md

 ### Running the code

-1. **Start the Authority Center**: The central server that start the extenal servers, manages voter authentication and aggregates the votes.
+1. **Run the Authority Center**: This central server is responsible for starting external servers, handling voter authentication, and aggregating votes.

    ```bash
    chmod +x make_authority.sh
    ./make_authority.sh
    ```

-You need to run the authority center firstly.
+Make sure to run the authority center first.

 2. **Run the Voting Terminal**: This client application allows voters to cast their votes.